 The Refugees’ Educational Resources (RefER) project was carried out between June and November 2018.
 The aim was to provide an understanding of the learning resources offered by organisations working with refugees and asylum seekers in the UK, and to advise the OU on how it might repackage existing resources, or create additional ones, to directly respond to the needs of those organisations and the individuals they support.

 Participating organisations included national and local charities and other universities in the UK.
-The services they provide include counselling, English language teaching, legal advice, and settling-in support.
-One of the key outputs from the project is a Resources Audit, which provides brief descriptions of, and links to, over 500 relevant free, online resources.
+The services they provide include counselling, English language teaching, legal advice and settling-in support.
+One of the key outputs from the project is a Resources Audit, which provides brief descriptions of, and links to, more than 500 relevant free, online resources.

 Read the final report from the RefER project.

-In 2019, as the OU entered its 50th year, it embarked on the ambitious first-of-its kind ‘Year of Mygration’ project, to showcase and celebrate the experiences, work and contributions of migrants and sanctuary seekers at the OU, both past and present.
+In 2019, as the OU entered its 50th year, it embarked on the ambitious, first-of-its kind ‘Year of Mygration’ project, to showcase and celebrate the experiences, work and contributions of migrants and sanctuary seekers at the OU, both past and present.
 The project was developed as a collaboration between two areas of the OU – Citizenship and Governance and International Development and Inclusive Innovation Strategic Research.
 The project team shared a reflection every day from Monday to Friday for 50 weeks of the year, to emphasise that everyone is affected by migration.
-Reflections were shared in the forms of a short blog, podcast or archive clip, a tweet, or an article.
+Reflections were shared in the forms of a short blog, podcast, archive clip, tweet or article.
 The reflections were numbered from one to 250, partly so that anyone can start their own Year of Mygration in any year and at any point in any year.
-This remarkable project produced several fascinating stories, reports and collaborations and it’s hope that others will further innovate and emulate this initiative in the coming years.
+This remarkable project produced several fascinating stories, reports and collaborations, and it’s hoped that others will further innovate and emulate this initiative in the coming years.